jonathaneeckhout/pirate-zombies/README.md

 ## Contributing

-We encourage contributions from the community.
-If you'd like to contribute to JDungeon, please follow the guidelines in our [Contribution Guide](CONTRIBUTING.md).
+We encourage contributions.
+If you'd like to contribute to Pirate Zombies, please follow the guidelines in our [Contribution Guide](CONTRIBUTING.md).

 ## License